 The first two years of the Harvard DrPH follow a cohort model combining full-time, on-campus study with real-world, practical, Field Immersion experiences.

-Read on to find out more about the Core Curriculum’s Foundational Knowledge and Enabling Change programs as well as Learning Across Harvard.
+Read on to learn more about the Core Curriculum’s Foundational Knowledge and Enabling Change programs and Learning Across Harvard.
 For more information on the DrPH Program Competencies, please click here.

 Foundational Knowledge

-Students matriculate at the beginning of July, with the summer term intensive, which provides them with an immersion in fundamental theories, concepts, and methods.
+Students matriculate at the beginning of July, with the summer term intensive, which immerses them in fundamental theories, concepts, and methods.
 Students continue with foundational coursework during the first two semesters of the first academic year, which includes critical public health history, economics, politics, policy, and public health-related social sciences.
 Students also study quantitative and qualitative analysis and research methods, including biostatistics, epidemiology, and econometrics/multivariate statistics methods.
-At the end of the first year, all students will take a Written Qualifying Exam (WQE) to assess integrative thinking and problem solving between and across foundational coursework.
+At the end of the first year, all students will take a Written Qualifying Exam (WQE) to assess integrative thinking and problem-solving between and across foundational coursework.

-In their second year, students are encouraged to develop more individualized interests and direction leading towards their DrPH Doctoral Project.
-Students can choose from coursework at Harvard T.H.
-Chan or at other Harvard schools such as the Harvard Business School and the Harvard Kennedy School, depending on availability.
+In their second year, students are encouraged to develop more individualized interests and direction leading toward their DrPH Doctoral Project.
+Depending on availability, students can choose from coursework at Harvard T.H.
+Chan or other Harvard schools, such as the Harvard Business School and the Harvard Kennedy School.

 Enabling Change

-The Enabling Change program within the Harvard DrPH reflects our belief that effective public health leaders and practitioners must augment traditional public health research skills and methodologies with learning how to enable positive change at four levels of application: within themselves, through teams, in organizations, and across systems.
-These skills are developed through a sequence of courses which includes personal mastery, focusing on core competencies individuals must engage to foster change in others, and coursework in leadership, management, communication and innovation; competencies that prepare students to innovate and to enable change through teams, in organizations, and through large-scale systems.
+The Enabling Change program within the Harvard DrPH reflects our belief that effective public health leaders and practitioners must augment traditional public health research skills and methodologies by learning how to enable positive change at four levels of application: within themselves, through teams, in organizations, and across systems.
+These skills are developed through a sequence of courses that includes personal mastery, focusing on core competencies individuals must engage in fostering change in others, and coursework in leadership, management, communication, and innovative thinking, competencies that prepare students to innovate and enable change through teams, in organizations, and large-scale systems.
 The Enabling Change sequence also includes peer and executive coaching focusing on personal development at all levels of application.

-Other learning activities include periodic DrPH Community Circles with the DrPH Team including visiting Harvard T.H.
-Chan School leadership fellows/invited speakers, and fireside chats.
+Other learning activities include periodic DrPH Community Block with the DrPH Team, including visiting Harvard T.H.
+Chan School leadership fellows/invited speakers and fireside chats.

 Learning Across Harvard and Other Schools in the Area